-The following table summarizes barriers to implementing PG&E's OBF_AP and proposed solutions.
+The following table summarizes barriers to implementing PG&E's OBF\AP and proposed solutions.
 The program logic model and program theory table provide more detail on how Program activities will address barriers, as well as the short, mid, and long-term outcomes of Program activities.

-Barrier How OBF Alternative Pathway (OBF_AP) Addresses Barrier Current programs require project inspections, and uncertainty of when inspections will be conducted leads to cash flow timing uncertainty.
-Requirements for the partner programs providing rebates/ incentives can also delay financing.
-Project inspection is eliminated and replaced by third-party certification and long-term monitoring.
+How OBF Alternative Pathway (OBF_AP) Addresses Barrier Project inspection is eliminated and replaced by third-party certification and long-term monitoring.
 Because participation is not tied to a rebate/ incentive program, delays related to these programs do not affect the funding of the loan under OBF AP.
-Contractors do not have a clear motivation for updating their business models to support customers over the lifetime of an OBF loan or for providing O&M plans.
-Poor equipment performance (due to sub-par installation, inadequate O&M, or other factors) can reduce actual energy savings compared to predicted savings.
-This represents an investment risk for customers, and reduces customer satisfaction with the loan.
 OBF AP requires contractors to provide long-term reporting and O&M plans, and the costs for these services are allowable program costs.
 Contractors access metered data through PG&E's Share My Data (SMD) functionality and stay engaged with customers over the loan lifetime.
 By creating an investment model that requires M&V, O&M, and standard project documentation, the OBF AP will ensure better results for participating customers.
-Customers typically bear the performance risk for EE projects.
-Performance risk and uncertainty can impact the customer's ability to service their debt and is often cited by potential customers as the reason they choose not to execute EE projects.
 The Program Framework will help customers mitigate performance risks and provide customers with a greater level of confidence that the projected savings will materialize.
-PG&E has over 400,000 small business customers, each with unique facilities and energy needs.
-California's existing programs serve some customers well, but can overlook individual facility needs or not consider the entire facility.
-This can result in missed energy savings opportunities.
 OBF AP requires a facility-specific energy assessment and allows contractors to fund any EE projects with projected (metered) savings.
-The OBF AP allows PG&E to serve a broader customer base, focusing on whole-facility reduced energy usage.
+The OBF AP allows PG&amp;E to serve a broader customer base, focusing on whole-facility reduced energy usage.
 The removal of the rebate also presents customers with a greater variety of options to achieve more savings.
-Current programs can have high implementation costs, due to disbursement of rebates and incentives and quality assurance (QA) done by the PAs (or 3P contractors).
-In addition, the existing OBF program can provide only a limited number of loans, because the partner programs have limited budgets for providing the accompanying rebates/incentives.
-These limitations reduce PG&E's ability to increase the number of OBF loans provided, and reduce PAs' ability to meet EE goals in SB 350 for scalable, sustainable models.
 OBF_AP leverages the OBF Revolving Loan Fund, in which the loan money "comes back" to the PAs- rather than incentives and rebates, which are one-time payments to participants.
-Program costs are reduced by: 1.
-Removing incentive costs; 2.
-Reducing implementation costs, because customers participate in one program instead of two, and by requiring the customer and contractor to fund the QA/QC process.
-3. Reduce transaction costs via streamlined Program Framework 4.
-Reduce costs further as project pool grows and Program benefits from economies of scale OBF AP is a scalable program, since loan funds can be loaned out repeatedly.
-Existing programs do not leverage Service Providers who can help contractors deliver more savings at lower cost.
-These market actors can provide loan origination (documentation services), third-party certifications, information technology (IT) monitoring providers, M&V, O&M and other services to meet the needs of customers and/or contractors.
+Program costs are reduced by: Removing incentive costs; Reducing implementation costs, because customers participate in one program instead of two, and by requiring the customer and contractor to fund the QA/QC process.
+Reduce transaction costs via streamlined Program Framework Reduce costs further as project pool grows and Program benefits from economies of scale OBF AP is a scalable program, since loan funds can be loaned out repeatedly.
 OBF_AP will encourage contractors who are not able to provide comprehensive project development services and meet Program requirements to work with Service Providers who offer contractor support services Thus, OBF_AP provides an opportunity for Service Providers to add value to the project development process and incorporate their fees into the loan (fees are allowable program costs).
 Including Service Providers in EE projects benefits customers, contractors, and the EE financing market overall.
-Financial institutions are unable to identify qualified contractors that can provide the services needed to deploy their projects.
-Existing contractor business models often do not align with innovative third-party financing models for EE.
 Contractors that participate in OBF_AP will need to meet an established set of criteria to ensure their experience and credibility.
 This due diligence process will ensure that contractors in OBF_AP are viable candidates to work with these financial institutions, especially for larger or integrated projects ineligible for support through OBF.
-While financial institutions will not be part of OBF_AP, PG&E will perform the same level of diligence that a financial institution would conduct.
-Therefore, contractors will be prepared to serve the EE market that utilizes third party financing The requirements of the Program framework will also encourage contractors to change their business models to better align with third-party financiers by requiring that the contractors are engaged over the life of the loan repayment.
+While financial institutions will not be part of prepared to serve the EE market that utilizes third party financing The requirements of the Program framework will also encourage contractors to change their business models to better align with third-party financiers by requiring that the contractors are engaged over the life of the loan repayment.
 In the long term, financial institutions will see a viable market for EE loans and develop more financing products for these projects.